Now step by step example test for shorted turns within a lopt

 Now lets remove the wire, as you can see the LOPT ring returns to normal. (see Below)

 Hope this helped and as I say it is a quick check but by no means definitive proof.
-There are conditions when ringing will not suffice, I recommend reading the documentation in the Technical Library.
+There are conditions when ringing will not suffice, I recommend reading the documentation at the start of this article.

 Below is an example from a recent Colour TV chassis restoration, a BRC 3000.
 In this case R907 was very hot, indication that excessive current was being drawn.
 I tried replacing the Line output transistor but this did not resolve the issue so I removed the EHT transformer and did the ring as detailed here.